Djelle/ESPHomeVoiceSatellite/README.md

 ## LED-strip
 I added an addressable LED-strip around it for state feedback.
 And made some custom light effects that can support my LED-brightness setting.

-Non-addressable and single LED could be used too.
-Though you would have to delete 'adr_' from two of the states (Search for 'effect: adr_' in the code).
-And also remove the scripts 'config_set_led' and 'config_led_set_vars', and the references to them.
 - White: "Not Ready" Not connected to HA.
 - Orange: "Muted" Wake word disabled.
 - Green: "Idle" Wake word enabled.